2.1 Cost savings:

 GreaseMax will maintain the pressure balance.
 If something occurs to change the grease way resistance then GreaseMax will automatically adjust its’ discharge pressure to accommodate this change.

 GreaseMax may be used with extension lines for remote positioning.
 Extension lines are also useful for installations where extreme movement or shock loadings may be applied to the GreaseMax.
-In this case, mount the GreaseMax firmly in a bracket (which DIS can supply) and feed the lubricant into the bearing via tubing.
+In this case, mount the GreaseMax firmly in a bracket (item GF10001) and feed the lubricant into the bearing via tubing.

 |Lubricant||Maximum line length||Min.
 INSIDE diameter|

 Note: It is possible to install GreaseMax on longer feed lines than the above.
-For proposed installations outside these limits consult Delta for specialist advice.
+For proposed installations outside these limits call for specialist advice.

 GreaseMax can be used with a variety of oils for lubrication of bushes, slides, chains, conveyors, -for example to lubricate the undersides of steel slat type conveyors used in applications such as bottle manufacturing and so on.